These days, it can be hard to figure out what counts as healthy eating and what doesn’t.

 “I’ve been working on a healthy diet for about a year and a half.
 It’s all about balance for me though.
 Eating healthy most of the time but still having those treats once and awhile.

 At this point I have lost roughly 75 lbs.

 The most difficult part of changing how I ate was just getting started.
+I first needed to learn how to lose 5 pounds in a week.
 I started slowly by incorporating a veggie or a fruit into every meal until it just become habit.
 Then I started working on cutting down the junk food snacks.
+I looked at paleo diet reviews and saw the potential to lose weight.
 I took it one step at a time so it wouldn’t be to overwhelming.
 I also started tracking using My Fitness Pal.
 That’s what made me think about what I was putting in my mouth.

 The easiest part is honestly keeping it going.
 Because I took it slowly and didn’t try and drastically change things too quickly it’s just natural now.
 That doesn’t mean I don’t ever have set backs where I eat a little too much junk, but it means most of the time I am on track without having to think too much about it.